Things To Do MLK Day Weekend Events Queens

 Queens has an array of theater venues for the performing arts, many of which have performances going on through the MLK Weekend.
 Some of the more notable performing arts venues in Queens include the LaGuardia Performing Arts Center at 31-10 Thomson Avenue between Van Dam and 31st Street in Long Island City.

-The Chocolate Factory is located at 5-49 49th Avenue off Vernon Blvd in Long Island City.
+The Chocolate Factory is located at 38-33 24th Street [at 39th Avenue] in the Dutch Kills section of Long Island City.

 There's also Queens Theater [in the park], is located in Flushing Meadows Corona Park.